nawab312/DSA/Linux/Proces_Management.md

 ```

 So `Ssl` means: sleeping + session leader + multi-threaded.
 This is typical for a daemon like nginx or postgres.

+---

+### Orphan processes
+When a parent exits before its children, the children become orphans.
+The kernel re-parents them to PID 1 (systemd). systemd adopts them and cleans them up when they exit.
+Orphans are not a problem — systemd handles them.
+Zombies are the problem — they need the original parent to call `wait()`.

+---